 In fact, the aging city school infrastructure has had hundreds of buildings out of federal disability compliance for decades.
 The problem worsened as the number of co-located schools increased – the result of former Mayor Michael Bloomberg’s policies to break up large schools and create small ones – including hundreds of charter schools placed on the top floors of school buildings.
 It took a scathing federal investigation five years ago to finally force the city to upgrade their buildings for handicapped children.

-Current Schools Chancellor Richard Carranza has since vowed to make half of all elementary schools least partially accessible by adding certain features such as wheelchair ramps and handrails, and a third of schools completely accessible by 2024.
+Current Schools Chancellor Richard Carranza has since vowed to make half of all elementary schools at least partially accessible by adding certain features such as wheelchair ramps and handrails, and a third of schools completely accessible by 2024.

 Construction on school projects in schools like I.S.
 35 in Brooklyn, Fiorello LaGuardia High School in Manhattan and P.S.
 X811 SPED in the Bronx were all active through early February according to New York City data.
 These projects are part of a plan to give students with disabilities more choices, said Maggie Moroff, the Special Education Policy Coordinator for Advocates for Children.